 Want to learn more about coral reefs and the animals that live there?
 Check out this adorable picture book by Marianne Berkes called Over in the Ocean: In a Coral Reef*.
 It’s filled with colorful pictures that seem to leap right off the page!
 Plus, it’s written in rhyming verse, so it’s a lot of fun for little kids!

 One interesting animal you’ll find in the coral reef is the subject of this next craft: the sea urchin.
 Check out this fun sea urchin letter learning craft.

 Explore Sea Urchins Through Art

-This unique art project will allow your preschooler to explore sea urchins by creating his own version with paint, paper, and toothpicks or q-tips.
+This unique art project will allow your preschooler to explore sea urchins by creating his own version with paint, paper, and toothpicks or cotton swabs.
 Kids can use as many colors as they like to create their own sea urchins on paper.

 Aside from being a great time to explore mixing colors, and work on the pincher grasp that will lead to a better pencil grip for handwriting; this craft gives you a unique opportunity to learn about these amazing sea creatures.